Funding4HomeCare

 Your credit score is part of the picture, but it’s not the only thing that matters.
 Funders will look at your personal and business credit scores, but they’ll consider them alongside your agency’s revenue and how long you’ve been in business.
 Don’t let a less-than-perfect score stop you from applying.
 Different funders have different standards, and many, especially those who specialize in home care, are more flexible than traditional banks.
 They understand that a credit score doesn’t tell the whole story of your agency’s health.
 In fact, managing your financing responsibly can actually help you build your business credit over time.

-How Working Capital Can Help Your Agency Grow
+Putting Working Capital to Work for Your Agency

 Think of working capital as the fuel for your agency’s engine.
 It’s not just about covering bills when cash is tight; it’s about having the resources on hand to seize opportunities and grow your business thoughtfully.
 When you aren’t worried about making ends meet, you can focus on the bigger picture: providing excellent care and expanding your reach.
 Let’s look at a few practical ways extra cash flow can help you build a stronger, more resilient agency.